earle/mire/README.md

 list of objects.
 Each Object has a `name` key which will be used as a `keyword` in the combined database of items -- these must be unique.
 An item can have aliases, and will render in rooms by it's `sdesc` field.

+If an item has `:container true` set then it can hold other items.

 ```Clojure
 [